Karl1903/Kotlin-Project/README.txt

 The Android Application that the project team seeks to develop targets a weather API, gets data and parses the data.
-The user of the application can type in the Location, Then presses the button "show weather", finally gets data for it for example 2 to 3 weeks to the future.
+The user of the application can type in the Location/ town (SearchFragment).
+Then presses the button to get the weather data. the data gets saved into the local storage database. then the user is navigated to the WeatherFragment.
+There the weather data is retrieved from the database. finally the data is presented in the Layout.

-Then, in the start menu of the appliaction, the user can see his recent searches in a list (local storage), each row shows a minimum of data like "Barcelona, appr.
+Then, in the start menu of the appliaction (MainActivity, MainFragment), the user can see his recent searches in a list (local storage).
+The row shows a minimum of data like "Barcelona, appr.
 23 Degrees Celcius".
-So if the user clicks a row, he gets the complete data again for the week and weather.
+So if the user clicks a row,
+she is navigated to the WeatherFragment directly there the data is presented.
 If the user wants to delete a row, he can do that with the click on the "X"-Button, right side.